cosmos/cosmos-sdk/docs/interfaces/cli.md

 ## Configurations

-The last function to define is, `initConfig`, which does exactly what it sounds like - initial configurations.
+The last function to define in `main.go` is `initConfig`, which does exactly what it sounds like - initialize configurations.
 To call this function, set it as a `PersistentPreRunE` function for the root command, so that it always executes before the main execution of the root command and any of its subcommands. `initConfig()` does the  following:

 1. Read in the `config.toml` file.
 This same file is edited through `config` commands.
 2. Use the [Viper](https://github.com/spf13/viper) to read in configurations from the file and set them.
 3. Set any persistent flags defined by the user: `--chain-id`, `--encoding`, `--output`, etc.

-Here is an example of an `initConfig()` function from the nameservice tutorial CLI:
+Here is an example of an `initConfig()` function from the [nameservice tutorial CLI](https://cosmos.network/docs/tutorial/entrypoint.html#nscli):

 ```go
 func initConfig(cmd *cobra.Command) error {